eabouche/credit-risk-classification/README.md

   * Description of Model 2 Accuracy, Precision, and Recall scores.

 ## Summary

+In summary, the data point that best describes the outcome is ...

 Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 For example:
 * Which one seems to perform best?
 How do you know it performs best?